top of page

 Should Baseball Players Train Shoulders?

 The answer is specific to the population: general population folks can certainly overhead press.
-Use a hammer grip, which is more gentle on the shoulder than overhand, and perform a good volume of retraction, and you’ll be fine
+Use a hammer grip, which is easier on the shoulder than an overhand grip, perform a good volume of retraction, and you’ll be fine

-However, for baseball athletes, I would recommend not doing it
+However, for baseball athletes, I would strongly advise against it

-So when a baseball athlete overhead presses, cleans, snatches, etc, the front delt will be heavily developed as a result
+So when a baseball athlete overhead presses, cleans, snatches, etc, the front delt becomes heavily developed as a result

 -Fenske